pothi/wp-in-a-box/README.md

 - Idempotent.
 - Random username (like GoDaddy generates).
 - Automatic restart of MySQL (and Varnish) upon failure.
-- Automatic backup of site (files and DB) to AWS S3 or to GCP.
 - Integrated wp-cli.
 - Support for version control (git, hg).
 - Composer pre-installed.
-- Auto-update of almost everything (wp-cli, composer, certbot certs, wp minor versions, plugins, etc).
+- Auto-update of almost everything (wp-cli, composer, certbot certs, etc).

 ## Roadmap

-- automatic Certbot / LetsEncrypt installation and renewal (like Caddy).
+- Automatic Certbot / LetsEncrypt installation and renewal (like Caddy).
-- automated setup of sites using backups.
+- Automated setup of sites using backups.
-- web interface (planned, but no ETA).
+- Web interface (planned, but no ETA).
+- Automatic backup of site/s (files and DB) to AWS S3 or to GCP.

 ## Install procedure